boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 =============

 If you've followed all of the previous sections, you should now have a basic build pipeline.
-All that's left is to watch it run and automate it.
+All that's left is to watch it run and to automate it.

 Watch The Pipeline Run